Coronavirus is roaring back in parts of Asia, capitalizing on pandemic fatigue

 On Tokyo’s streets this past week, everybody has been wearing a mask.
 But bars and restaurants have been packed with people who have cast their face coverings aside.

-“Our control measures rely on voluntary behavior change,” said Hitoshi Oshitani, a professor at Tohoku University School of Medicine who is a member of the government’s advisory team.
+“Our control measures rely on voluntary behavior change,” said Hitoshi Oshitani, a professor at Tohoku University’s Graduate School of Medicine who is a member of the government’s coronavirus advisory team.
 “And it’s getting more difficult to persuade people to change behavior.
 Even though the number of cases is much, much higher than in March or April, people are quite relaxed.”

 Kang Do-tae, South Korea’s vice health minister, warned Tuesday of a “triple bind” of asymptomatic patients, transmission among young people, and colder weather in which the virus thrives because of increased indoor activity.

-“The unforeseen development of the third wave forewarns an even harsher and harder winter,” Kang told a meeting.
+“The unforeseen development of the third wave forewarns an even harsher and harder winter,” Kang said at a meeting.

-As the flu season approaches and hospital beds fill up, that complacency is increasingly dangerous, experts say.
+As the peak of flu season approaches and hospital beds fill up, that complacency is increasingly dangerous, experts say.

 But there have also been policy blunders, U-turns and misfires that have given the virus the opportunity to spread.

 To rescue its economy from a record slump, the Japanese government launched the Go to Travel and the Go to Eat subsidy programs in July and October, respectively, offering to repay consumers up to half the costs of flights, hotels, meals and other expenses.
-The aid brought welcome relief to industries floored by the pandemic, but also helped the virus to penetrate new corners of this island nation.
+The aid brought welcome relief to industries floored by the pandemic, but it also helped the virus to penetrate new corners of this island nation.

 On Monday, the governors of the northern prefecture of Hokkaido and the western prefecture of Osaka announced they were withdrawing their regional capital cities from the subsidy program, a decision the central government reluctantly endorsed the next day.

-Tokyo Gov. Yuriko Koike also raised her concerns Tuesday.
+Tokyo Governor Yuriko Koike also raised concerns Tuesday.

-“It is clear that the movement of people is having an impact on this increase in cases,” she told a news conference.
+“It is clear that the movement of people is having an impact on this increase in cases,” she said at a news conference.
 “And we are seeing these situations where in times of eating out, the virus does spread.
 This is then brought home into the household, where perhaps there are elderly members of the family who have lower immunity.”

-Opposition politicians slammed the government for acting too late.
-Yoshimasa Suenobu, a veteran journalist and a professor media studies at Tokai University, said it was as though the government was driving a car “without thinking about how to brake.”
+Opposition politicians slammed the government, saying it was acting too late.
+Yoshimasa Suenobu, a veteran journalist and a professor of media studies at Tokai University, said it was as though the government was driving a car “without thinking about how to brake.”

 “A car won’t drive well unless both the accelerator and the brake perform equally well,” he said on Nippon Broadcasting System.